ruisoftware/jquery-rsSlideIt/README.md

 ````
 Please note, that if Modernizr is not loaded on browsers that support 3D transformations, and no 2D CSS fallback is defined, the 3D transformations will still render correctly, but the plugin will make 2D transitions, because the plugin relies on what is returned by Modernizr.csstransforms3d, and if Modernizr is missing, it means returning false.

-Here is one [3D demo](http://codepen.io/ruisoftware/pen/avEJMR "on CodePen") with a fallback to 2D on older browsers.
+Here is one [3D demo](http://codepen.io/ruisoftware/pen/xwNrqM "on CodePen") with a fallback to 2D on older browsers.
+You can see a preview [here](http://codepen.io/ruisoftware/pen/avrwLX) on how the 3D demo looks like in older browsers.

 ### CSS animations
 If [CSS animations](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations) are not supported by the browser, the plugin gracefully degradates to javascript animation using [requestAnimationFrame()](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).